Skip to main content

 Simple steps to get into flow state and stay there.
 Master the art of mood patch use.

 So you've got your mood patches.
 Now what?
-This guide walks you through everything—from the perfect timing to the best application spots to how to actually notice when they're working.
+This guide walks you through everything—from timing to the best application spots to making the patch a comfortable part of your routine.

-The real talk: Patches are simple, but using them well takes a tiny bit of intention.
-Get that right, and you'll unlock what "daily flow" really feels like.
+The real talk: Patches are simple, but turning one into a ritual takes a tiny bit of intention.
+Get that right, and it becomes a natural part of your daily flow.

 Let's dive in.